mkoskim/mawejs/README.md

 How about trying MaweJS?

-## MaweJS, story editor for plantsers
+## MaweJS, Story Editor for Plantsers

 Writers can be coarsely divided to two types: pantsers and planners. **Pantsers** start writing the story and let the flow take them anywhere it goes. **Planners**